Bigg Boss (Tamil TV series) season 9: Sponsors

-Haier is the key sponsor for the season of Bigg Boss providing home appliances for the house.
+Haier serves as a key sponsor for the season of Bigg Boss, providing home appliances for the house.

 House

-The Bigg Boss 9 house, located in EVP Film City, Chennai, features an Ancient Civilization-inspired theme, primarily influenced by Egyptian and Mesopotamian architecture.
+The Bigg Boss 9 house, located in EVP Film City, Chennai, features an ancient civilisation-inspired theme, primarily influenced by Egyptian and Mesopotamian architecture.
 The interior design incorporates walls engraved with hieroglyphic-style symbols, colossal sculpted faces reminiscent of pharaohs and deities, and ornate golden and bronze detailing that evoke the grandeur of ancient temples.
 Symbolic motifs such as wings, triangular emblems, and carved relics highlight the mystical and regal ambience of the space, blending historical opulence with a modern aesthetic.